With the Fed standing pat on short-term rates, what are the smart moves for you to make?

 Home equity loan rates tend to follow the prime rate, though rates on longer-term loans (those with terms of 10 years or 15 years, for instance) behave more like long-term, fixed-rate mortgage rates.

 Best move now:

 It’s anyone’s guess what the Fed will do in its next couple of meetings.
-Maybe it will cut short-term rates in reaction to events in Iraq.
+Maybe it will cut short-term rates in reaction to events in the Middle East.
 Maybe the economy will go into recession again.
 If the Fed cuts short-term rates, the prime rate will drop and so will rates on home equity loans.

-On the other hand, the situation in the Middle East (and North Korea) might be resolved satisfactorily, and the economy suddenly could go gangbusters, and the Fed would be tempted to tap the brakes by raising short-term rates.
-Few economists and investors expect the Fed to raise rates anytime soon, though — it might not happen until next year.
+On the other hand, the situation in the Middle East might be resolved satisfactorily and the economy suddenly could go gangbusters, and the Fed would be tempted to tap the brakes by raising short-term rates.

 Bottom line: Don’t time your home equity loan based on guesswork about what the Fed might do this year.
 If you need to get a home equity loan, go ahead.